jdthorpe/batch-config/README.md

 az batch account create -l %location% -n %name% -g %name% --storage-account %name%
 ```

-_(Aside: since we're using the `name` for parameter for the resource group
+_(Aside: since we're using the `name` for parameter for the resource group,
-storage account and batch account, it must consist of 3-24 lower case
+storage account and batch account, it must consist of 3-24 lower case,
 letters and be unique across all of azure)_

 ### Gather Resource Credentials